parkjonghyukp/ab-av1-batch-util/README.md

 0. Add environment variable Paths of ffmpeg / ab-av1
   Or paste the paths in '(optional)' inputs
 1. Copy your videos' Paths in File Explorer (Ctrl + Shift + C)
-2. Paste in 'Paste Your Paths'
+2. Paste in 'Paste Your Paths' and (optional) type CRFs
 3. Set your Option
 4. Copy the result and Run in CMD